JadenMajid/Gravity-Sim/Readme.txt

 Controls:

-click with LMB to add an asteroid of mass 10 to the simulation with 0 velocity
+click with LMB: add an asteroid of mass 10 to the simulation with random +-10 velocity in x and y directions

 T: enable/disable trails(helps with performance)
-C: clear trails
+C: clear to initial conditions
+Space: pause